← All Articles

 Von Restorff Effect

-The Von Restorff effect predicts that when multiple similar objects are present, the one that differs from the rest is most likely to be remembered.
+When multiple similar objects are present, the one that differs most is remembered.

 Zeigarnik Effect